gebirgslok/BricklinkSharp/README.md

 ## :star: Leave a star

-If this repo helps you out then just give it a star.
+If this repo helps you out then why not give it a star.
 I'll appreciate.

 ## Introduction